Ankara: Mosques

-Ahmet Hamdi Akseki Mosque

 Ahmet Hamdi Akseki Mosque is located near the Presidency of Religious Affairs on the Eskişehir Road.
 Built in the Turkish neoclassical style, it is one of the largest new mosques in the city, completed and opened in 2013.
 It can accommodate 6 thousand people during general prayers, and up to 30 thousand people during funeral prayers.
 The mosque was decorated with Anatolian Seljuk style patterns.